The NSPCC launched the PANTS song and animation to help protect children from sexual abuse.

 - All you need to know about Legal Highs (PDF.141KB)

 - The Big Deal website, which is operated through their funder the National Treatment Provider - GamCare is a website specifically targeted at young people and gives them a variety of information to support those who are at risk at becoming problematic in their gambling behaviour or indeed those who are experiencing problematic gambling.
-Young people's information leaflets with regard to this subject can be dowloaded from this website: The Big Deal Website or the main GamCare Website.
+Young people's information leaflets with regard to this subject can be downloaded from this website: The Big Deal Website or the main GamCare Website.

 SWGL - Empower Children, Eliminate Bullying: We have great pleasure in announcing the brand new and FREE Anti Bullying Resource Enable.
 Behind the scenes the team has been very busy working with partners like the Diana Awards and other partners across Europe in developing a FREE resource pack for students, teachers, parents and campaigners in the battle to eliminate bullying in all its forms.
 The resource is free of charge and breaks down into a number of elements, it educates staff/students and parents/carers about what bullying is, how to deal with it and practical measures that can be put in place to prevent it happening and minimise the impact on an individual.